GuoFengWang/Rosalind/README.md

 # Rosalind
-My solutions to Bioinformatics problems found in Rosalind.
+My solutions to Bioinformatics problems found on Rosalind website,worked primarily in Python.